-150 TIS is supplied by RailNetEurope.
+149 TIS is supplied by RailNetEurope.

-Name Function For further information, see Provision of planning and performance information according to the NL standard Provision of real-time traffic plan data, related changes to the train service and performance information.
-Appendix 23 - 28 Provision of Rolling Stock and Train Position Service (MTPS) The provision of real-time data on train positions on the basis of train detection systems.
+Name For further information, see Provision of Rolling Stock and Train Position Service (MTPS) The provision of real-time data on train positions on the basis of train detection systems.
 Appendix 23 - 29

 7 Service facilities and charges